auth0/docs/articles/reference/dashboard/settings-application.md

 - **Application Logo**: The URL to a logo (recommended size: 150x150 pixels) to be displayed for the application.
 This will appear in several areas, including the list of applications in the Dashboard, as well as things like customized consent forms.

-Generic
---
 - **Application Type**:

 - **Token Endpoint Authentication Method**: Defines the requested authentication method for the token endpoint.
 Possible values are `None` (public client without a client secret), `Post` (client uses HTTP POST parameters) or `Basic` (client uses HTTP Basic).

---
+Only available for regular web apps.

 ::: note
 You can provide up to 100 URLs in the **Allowed Callback URLs**, **Allowed Web Origins**, **Allowed Logout URLs**, **Allowed Origins (CORS)** fields.
 :::